bndrmrtn/helio/README.md

 ## Summary

-The project itself wasn't too hard.
-The only problem I had is I had to work on a new computer and setting up Vite was a pain, but since AI is allowed I used it to help me find that I had to run `Set-ExecutionPolicy RemoteSigned` in my PowerShell to even allow `npm install`.
-After solving that problem I faced another issue that was solved by a ChatGPT suggested command: `npm uninstall lucide-vue-next` and then an `npm install`.
+The project itself wasn’t too difficult.
+The only challenge I faced was working on a new computer, and setting up Vite was tricky.
+Since using AI was allowed, I used it to discover that I needed to run `Set-ExecutionPolicy RemoteSigned` in PowerShell to allow `npm install`.
+I also faced another issue which was resolved by a ChatGPT suggestion: `npm uninstall lucide-vue-next` followed by `npm install`.